yjeroen/oci8Pdo/README.md

 ### 3.2 ActiveRecord works as well!
 There are two important things to consider however:
 * Column names are case-sensitive, that means that the Models' **attributes** are as well!
 * The database schema for Oracle (`COciSchema`) can be quite heavy on performance.
-That means that if you want to use Oracle in combination of ActiveRecord, you **HAVE** to cache the schema, or else you will experience a very bad performance.
+That means that if you want to use Oracle in combination of ActiveRecord, you **HAVE** to cache the schema, or else you will experience a lot of performance degradation.
 Check the following two links:
     - http://www.yiiframework.com/doc/blog/1.1/en/final.deployment#enabling-schema-caching
     - http://www.yiiframework.com/wiki/118/incresing-ar-performance-in-connections-with-oracle/